Wensley Bundel

 Wensley Rinaldo Bundel (26 June 1948 – 2 June 2024) was a Surinamese football manager and player.

 As a player, he played in the Hoofdklasse for Transvaal, and for the Suriname national team, helping Transvaal to five national titles, and two CONCACAF Champions Cups, during one of the club's most successful periods.
 He also managed House Of Billiards, Transvaal and the Suriname national team during the span of his career.

-He is considered one of the best defensive midfielders in the history of the sport in Suriname, having also helped Suriname to win the CFU Championship in 1978.
+He also helped Suriname to win the CFU Championship in 1978.

 Club career

 Bundel began his football career in Paramaribo, playing with Transvaal in the SVB Hoofdklasse, the top flight of football in Suriname.
 He played in the midfield with Roy Vanenburg and Pauli Corte in the sixties.
 He was best friends with Roy George, of arch rivals S.V.
 Robinhood except for on the pitch, where competition was fierce.
 In 1973, Transvaal went undefeated, winning the league title, as well as the CONCACAF Champions Cup, the first for a Surinamese club.
 They defeated CRKSV Jong Colombia from the Netherlands Antilles 4–2 on aggregate score in the final.
 In 1974, Transvaal won the league title again, and in 1975 they finished as runners-up in the CONCACAF Champions Cup, losing to Atlético Español from Mexico 5–1 on aggregate score in the final.
 He also helped Transvaal to the 1981 CONCACAF Champions' Cup finals once more, winning the title 2–1 on aggregate score against Atlético Marte from El Salvador.
 On 10 January 1982, he played in a friendly match between Transvaal and Ajax, which ended in a 3–0 loss at the National Stadion.